Azure/batch-shipyard/docs/12-batch-shipyard-configuration-global.md

       to leave this property empty if possible.
 Note that `singularity_images` is incompatible with `native` container support enabled pools.
-      * (optional) `unsigned` is a list of Singularity images that will not be verify when installing on every compute node. `shub://`, `docker://`, and `library://` URI prefixes are supported.
+      * (optional) `unsigned` is a list of Singularity images that will not be verified when installing on every compute node. `shub://`, `docker://`, `library://`, and `oras://` URI prefixes are supported.
-      * (optional) `signed` is a list of objects containing the Singularity image that will be verify when installing on every compute node as well as the information to verify the image.
-Only the `library://` URI prefix is supported.
+      * (optional) `signed` is a list of objects containing the Singularity image that will be verified when installing on every compute node as well as the information to verify the image. `library://`, and `oras://` URI prefixes are supported.
         * (required) `image` is the Singularity image to verify.
         * (required) `key_fingerprint` is the key fingerprint of the Singularity image to verify.
 If no `key_file` is specified, it uses this key